Chaplain Ministry Philosophy

 The Chaplain

-He was the preaching minister in three different churches since 1979, seven years in Southwest Missouri, Collins; and seven years in Weiner Arkansas; and twenty-four years in Moberly, Missouri.
+He has been the preaching minister in three different churches since 1979, seven years in Southwest Missouri, Collins; seven years in Weiner Arkansas; and finally twenty-four years in Moberly, Missouri.

 THE HONDA

-Doug always enjoyed a ride on a motorcycle.
+Doug always enjoyed a ride on the motorcycle.
 He started out on a minibike, soon graduated to a Honda 150, Suzuki 250 and then retired motorcycling to be a dad.
-Now that his girls are grown his mid-life crisis included his Honda 750.
+Now that his girls are grown his mid-life crisis has included his Honda 750 & ST 1300.